 This rule provides definitional information, identifies eligible entities and requirements for enrollment as a PCMH, and describes the activity, efficiency, and quality measures including the performance thresholds that must be met.
-To be eligible for participation and payment, practices must meet one of the following requirements: have participated in the 2017 program year, have at least five thousand attributed medicaid individuals and PCMH accreditation from a national accrediting body, be a participating Comprehensive Primary Care Plus (CPC+) practice with at least 500 attributed Medicaid individuals, or have at least 500 attributed Medicaid individuals, or have at least 500 attributed Medicaid individuals and accreditation under National Committee for Quality Assurance (NCQA) III or NCQA PCMH standards.
+To be eligible for participation and payment, practices must meet one of the following requirements: have participated in the 2017 program year, have at least five thousand attributed medicaid individuals and PCMH accreditation from a national accrediting body, be a participating Comprehensive Primary Care Plus (CPC+) practice with at least 500 attributed Medicaid individuals, or have at least 500 attributed Medicaid individuals Committee for Quality Assurance (NCQA) III or NCQA PCMH standards.